top of page

 All Art is Found Art

+All art is found not due to any intent by the creator but rather in what the viewer sees.
+When the viewer connects to art, they find part of themselves.
 Nature gives us so many opportunities to find ourselves.
-All the sacred geometry in the shells, palms, and crashing waves of the Pacific brought a lot of peace this trip.
+All the sacred geometry in the shells, palms, and crashing waves of the Pacific brought a lot of peace on this trip.
+It's an ever-present reminder of the immense power of nature and our interconnection with it.

 - Kim